Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Experiments

 We begin by evaluating the accuracy of our pre-trained denoising estimator on a held-out test set covering diverse copula families.
 Table~\ref{tab:bivariate} reports mean metrics over this held-out suite and compares \ours{} against standard baselines: raw histograms, kernel density estimation (KDE), and pyvine with both parametric and transformation local likelihood (TLL) estimation.

-\textbf{Results.} Across all three quality metrics (ISE, $|\Delta\tau|$, $|\Delta\lambda_U|$), one-shot \ours{} achieves the lowest error while remaining within a few milliseconds per copula on GPU (Table~\ref{tab:bivariate}).
-In particular, it improves ISE by roughly two orders of magnitude over the stronger pyvine baseline on this suite, supporting its use as an amortized edge operator in high-dimensional vines.
+Across all three quality metrics, one-shot \ours{} has the lowest error while remaining within a few milliseconds per copula on GPU (Table~\ref{tab:bivariate}).
 Appendix Table~\ref{tab:neural_copula_appendix} adds a focused comparison against a neural pair-copula baseline on matched Archimedean families.